melvourne/barter_app/README.md

 ## Project Plan and Estimation
-As long as I have something to be submitted by the deadline :(
+- First week : Planning and Designing
+- Second week : Coding
+No concrete timeline.
+I want to do as much as I can before the deadline.

 ## Gems and Tools
 - Devise - user authorisation
 - Paperclip - image uploading
-- Stripe - payment processing (kind of!) - I want to use braintree initially
+- Stripe - payment processing - I want to use braintree initially
 - Freeform - subscription mailing
+- Bootstrap

 ## Issues
 - Heaps!!!
 - Used sqlite3 instead of postgresql in development
 - Spent enormous time trying to get braintree working but gave up

+## Future Features
+- Filter by categories
+- User rating and feedback
+- Direct messaging